leoull/aboutMe/README.md

-I'm a software developer with a passion for all things Android :robot:
+I'm a software developer with a passion for Mobile app development

 ## Check out [Swivi](https://www.swivi.app), the AI-powered fitness app my team and I developed